Liz Watson, Senior Counsel and Director of Workplace Justice for Women

-Liz Watson is Senior Advisor to the Education and Employment Team at the National Women's Law Center.
-In her work on the Education and Employment Team, Liz uses legislative advocacy, public education and litigation to promote full and fair opportunities for women and girls in employment and job training.
-She also works on cross-cutting projects at the Center that advance the interests of women and girls.
+Liz Watson is Director of Workplace Justice for Women and Senior Counsel to the Education and Employment and Cross-cutting Teams at the National Women's Law Center.
+Liz focuses on ending workplace discrimination and combating the erosion of wages and working conditions in jobs at the bottom of the labor market, which are most often held by women.
+Liz's work includes a particular focus on achieving workplace policies that allow low-wage workers with family responsibilities to both succeed at work and in caring for their families.
+In 2013, Liz coauthored It Shouldn't Be A Heavy Lift: Fair Treatment for Pregnant Workers, a report highlighting the persistence of pregnancy discrimination against women in low-wage and physically-demanding jobs, and employers' all too frequent failure to accommodate pregnancy in the workplace.
+Also in 2013, Liz coauthored 50 Years & Counting: The Unfinished Business of Achieving Fair Pay.
 Before coming to the Center, Liz was Executive Director of the Georgetown Center on Poverty, Inequality and Public Policy where she led public policy initiatives focused on improving policies and programs that address the needs of low-income workers and marginalized girls and young women.
 Prior to that, she was legislative counsel for Workplace Flexibility 2010 at Georgetown Law, where much of her work focused on developing policy solutions to work-family conflict and its consequences for low-wage workers.
 She also practiced employment law at Orrick, Herrington & Sutcliffe.
 Liz began her career as a Skadden Public Interest Law Fellow, working with low-wage workers and women receiving public benefits in New York City.
 She served as a law clerk to the Honorable Susan Y. Illston of the Northern District of California.
 Liz is a graduate of Georgetown University Law Center and Carleton College.